zeke/devcenter-scraper/content/md/one-off-dynos.md

     web.1: up 2013/03/13 15:08:07 (~ 30m ago)
     web.2: up 2013/03/12 17:06:09 (~ 22h ago)

-If you wish to stop a running dyno, use `heroku ps:stop` with its name.
+If you wish to stop a running one-off dyno, use `heroku ps:stop` with its name.

     :::term
     $ heroku ps:stop run.1